jimmykolev/Myth-Bot/README.md

 - Author: Jimmy Kolev
 - Version: 1.1.0
 - Trading Update (Users can trade between themselves by offering gold for cards!)
+- Selling overhaul, sell items for market value and cards based on rarity
 ## Description
 Myth-Bot is a trading card game bot for Discord.
 It is built in Discord.js and uses MongoDB for data storage.
 It is currently in development and is not yet ready for use.
 To keep up to date with the development of Myth-Bot, look at the GitHub repository.